Your session has timed out

 For most of you, that will probably be the experience section.

-Note: If you're deciding how to make a student resume, or have little or no work experience, lead with your education or skills section.
+Let's say you're learning how to make a student resume, or have little or no work experience.
+In that case, lead with your education or skills section.

 But do you know how to write a resume employment history?